sehr-gut/sehr-gut/README.md

-# HEY THERE!
-I am HAIK
+# HEY THERE!👋 I am HAIK😄

-## I'm currenty learning web development, cybersecurity and system administration
+## I'm a web developmer, and is interested in cybersecurity and system administration

-Currently using the following in building my projects:
+ 📋 Currently using the following in building my projects:
 - PHP
 - React and Vite
 - Node